PhonologicalCorpusTools/SLPAA/docs/source/timing.rst

         Expected program behaviour
-            Adding/editing/removing (# of) x-slots in an existing sign Changing x-slot settings partway through creating a corpus Refer to the 'Timing Options' section in the system overview document for more
+            Adding/editing/removing (# of) x-slots in an existing sign Changing x-slot settings partway through creating a corpus Refer to the 'Timing Options' and 'Update to timing options' sections in the system overview

 .. _timing_page: